Army War College, Mhow: History

-The college was originally established as the College of Combat' at Mhow on 1 April 1971.
-It was spun out of the Infantry School, Mhow.
-It continued to operate from the campus of the Infantry School until 1988, when the college moved to its new campus.
-In 2003, the college was renamed as the Army War College, Mhow.
+The college was originally established as the College of Combat at Mhow on 1 April 1971 following the merger of the Senior Officers' and Tactical Wings of the Infantry School, Mhow.
+Once the Higher Command Course was also started at the College, it was decided to separate the College of Combat from the Infantry School.
+The foundation stone of the new college campus was laid on 6 January 1983 by the then Chief of Army Staff, General K. V. Krishna Rao.
+The institution continued to function from the campus of Infantry School till the college moved into its new abode in August 1988.
+On 1 January 2003, the college was renamed as the Army War College, Mhow.